Cache-Control: max-age=31536000

 Ahimsa circles around the idea that we are one: “Embracing reverence and love for all (Ahimsa), we experience oneness.”
 The Secret Power of Yoga, N. Devi.

-I’ve found when discussing this with others, that the reaction is “But I am not violent” and I agree, we are not born violent.
-Perhaps you could view this in a different light?
+I’ve found when discussing this in trainings, that the reaction is “But I am not violent” and I agree, we are not born violent.
+Perhaps we could view this in a different light?

 Reflection